ericbutz/developer-portal/app/resources/index.md

 ---
 layout: twoColumn
-title:  "Resources"
+title:  Basics to the Dwolla API
-description: "Getting started with Dwolla's bank transfer API."
+description: Use this page to understand the different features, customer types and ACH transfer processes.
 ---

 <h1>Tools</h1>